 Sub-topic 1-2.
 Objective #1: RRM requirements for FR1+FR1 NR-DC

 Moderator: Majority prefers to include it in FeRRM WI.
 No clear views on release independence aspects and it can be further discussed in WI stage.
 Objectives need another round of discussion.
 Majority prefer to limit the scope to SSB-based measurements.
-Apple’s version can be used as baseline.
+Apple and vivo versions can be used as baseline.

-Proposal #1-2 (“Objective #1: RRM requirements for FR1+FR1 NR-DC”)
+Proposal (“Objective #1: RRM requirements for FR1+FR1 NR-DC”)